-Curriculum Strategy Case Study Issue Key Stage Four curriculum Development Period September 2016-April 2018 Context In September 2017 we moved to a three-year Key Stage Four as a result of the introduction of more rigorous reformed GCSEs containing more content and a desire to allow children
+Curriculum Strategy Case Study Issue Key Stage Four curriculum Development Period Context September 2016-April 2018, updates made March 2021, review undertaken December 2021 Context In September 2017 we moved to a three-year Key Stage Four as a result of the introduction of more rigorous reformed GCSEs containing more content and a desire to allow children to study a range of subjects in greater depth for three years of their time in Seniors.
+This was first proposed to Governors, and approved, by the Head of Seniors in September 2016.
+Prior to this, children at Gad's Hill chose their option subjects at the end of Upper Four (Year 9), meaning that they then had two years to follow their chosen subjects to GCSE examinations at the end of Upper Five.
 Many schools had, over recent years, moved to a three-year Key Stage Four system.
 This had become an increasingly common scenario since the announcement (and first teaching) of the new, weightier and more challenging reformed '1-9' GCSEs introduced across the curriculum.
-Several advantages were outlined in the decision to move to a three-year Key Stage Four:

-- More time to cover GCSE syllabus content and to prepare students for exams more rigorously.
+Several advantages were outlined in the decision to move to a three-year Key Stage Four: • More time to cover GCSE syllabus content and to prepare students for exams more rigorously.
 As an example, Geography and History were both currently allocated two 40-minute periods per week in Upper Four.
-This would be to doubled under a revised system. - Opportunity to explore a subject more fully, beyond just "teaching to the test", including higher level content as preparation for Sixth Form and College courses. - Time in Upper Four to reinforce key foundation concepts to be built upon in Lower and Upper Fifth. - Pupils in Upper Four are studying subjects they have chosen which should lead to better motivation and behaviour in that year group. - Less able learners do not need to struggle through a third potentially demoralising year of the most academic subjects before dropping them. - Pupils studying more practical subjects have considerably more time to complete project work. - Teachers are incentivised by the knowledge that their Upper Four pupils will be taking their subject at GCSE. - Lower Four becomes a more significant year as options choices approach.
+This would be to doubled under a revised system. • Opportunity to explore a subject more fully, beyond just "teaching to the test", including higher level content as preparation for Sixth Form and College courses.
+Time in Upper Four to reinforce key foundation concepts to be built upon in Lower and Upper Fifth.
+Pupils in Upper Four are studying subjects they have chosen - which should lead to better motivation and behaviour in that year group.
+Less able learners do not need to struggle through a third potentially demoralising year of the most academic subjects before dropping them.
+Pupils studying more practical subjects have considerably more time to complete project work.
+Teachers are incentivised by the knowledge that their Upper Four pupils will be taking their subject at GCSE.
+Lower Four becomes a more significant year as options choices approach.